Genealogical Research Information

 Fort Atkinson Chronicle: Oct.
 3, 1895 – Dec.
 19, 1899 (some missing)

 Fort Daily News: Aug.
 18, 1943 – Dec.
 1947

-Ancestry.com – home use available through Dec.
-31, 2020 – search U.S. Census, immigration records, birth, death, marriage records and a variety of other genealogical sources.
+Ancestry.com – in Library use only – search U.S. Census, immigration records, birth, death, marriage records and a variety of other genealogical sources.